haroon553/fruit-mandi-orders/README.md

 # 🥭 MangoFlow — Fruit Mandi Order Management System

-A prototype order management system built for **Fruit Mandi (Usama Ramay)** to replace manual WhatsApp order tracking with a streamlined, shareable order form and an admin dashboard.
+A prototype order management system built for **Fruit Mandi ** to replace manual WhatsApp order tracking with a streamlined, shareable order form and an admin dashboard.

 ---